SeanCassiere/nv-reservation-cc-update/CONTRIBUTION.md

 You may merge your pull request after receiving an approval from Sean, or any other core contributor.

+## Development

+This project uses the Vercel-CLI to run the application locally.
+You can install it by running `npm i -g vercel`.

 ## Documentation

 Update the [DOCUMENTATION](/DOCUMENTATION.md) if your contribution involves adding or changing configuration values.